 I am a formally trained musician and a self-taught visual artist.
 I have an M.M. in Performance and Composition and a B.S. in Music Education, both from West Chester University of Pennsylvania.
 Playing trumpet commercially for over 50 years, I’ve worked with world-class jazz artists such as legendary guitarist Pat Martino, and I’ve forged lifelong friendships with other artists such as saxophonist Stan Getz.

 My art education began in the early 1970s, when I had the good fortune to participate in the avant-garde movement in New York City.
 Music compositions were multi-media; mixed artistic disciplines were blended to create something new.
 Music, painting, poetry, electronic and acoustic instruments, recordings, objects, newly created instruments, and electronic effects mashed together to form a “life is art” presentation.
-I have been painting professionally for 10 years.

 Though my artistic experiences have been predominantly in music, today I am focused on painting.
 My work has been shown at the Square Pear Gallery in Kennett Square, The Art Trust in West Chester, Unionville Art Gala, and Weekend of the Arts, Historic Kennett’s pop-up art show.
 My paintings have also been viewed on the Chester County Studio Tour and other outdoor festivals as well.
 My work is available for commission.